 - Am I more focused on condemning people than helping them?

 - Is love for them my motivating force?

 “Love endures long and is patient and kind…it is not arrogant and inflated with pride; it is not rude…it is not self-seeking.
 Love…is ever ready to believe the best of every person…” (1 Corinthians 13:4-6AMP)

 And remember, Jesus doesn’t judge people.
 He said, “I did not come to judge the world, but to save it” (John 12:47).
 And so if we are like Jesus, we won’t judge people either: “Who are you to judge someone else’s servant?
 To his own master he stands or falls.
 And he will stand, for the Lord is able to make him stand.”
 (Romans 14:4)

-The Bible asks a great question in James 4:12, “who are you to judge your neighbor?”
-Nowhere are we told to judge our neighbor.
-Quite the contrary, we are instructed to love our neighbor as we love ourselves.
+The Bible asks a great question in James 4:12, “who are you to judge your neighbour?”
+Nowhere are we told to judge our neighbour.
+Quite the contrary, we are instructed to love our neighbour as we love ourselves.